calumjackson/techblog/tech_blog/content/reading/make_it_stick.md

 1. Learning in the form of a story builds a timeline which people can associate with memories, so commits these stories to memory.
 Is it possible that people can become more emotionally attached to a story or that they are more likely to reflect on a story later on, which will re-invigorate the memories.
 1. Attempting to find a solution before knowing the answer improves learning, even if the answer you originally get is wrong.
 There is likely to be some essence of actions and learning requiring some previous knowledge, so it's probably not something to really hold yourself back on.
 This is also going to help problem solving skills, whether this is in the pattern of understanding how you solved a problem where you previously did not know the solution, or if it mainly just covers that usually the problems you solve will include the solution you have already worked out, I don't know.
 1. If you can perceive the underlying principles of similar sets of problems, you are more likely to be able to recall how to solve a problem and be more likely to pick the correct principle to solve a problem when in unfamiliar problems.
-1. Mechanical repitition has a limit, whilst _elaboration_, the act of taking the knowledge you have gained and expressing it in your own terms is boundless, such that there need be no end to your learning.
+1. Mechanical repetition has a limit, whilst _elaboration_, the act of taking the knowledge you have gained and expressing it in your own terms is boundless, such that there need be no end to your learning.
 So this is another good reason for this random blog in that if I can turn what I am reading into cognitive thoughts upon the subject, link it to existing knowledge I had, then the chances of me remembering are much higher.
 I guess the question on this will be is how much time can I afford myself to be able to effectively re-quiz the concepts in these books or test myself regularly as well as actually have a life :sweat_smile:

 ![reading_gif](/images/reading_images/baby_reading.gif)